Divorce Divorce

 AS PASSED BY THE RAJYA SABHA ON 26TH AUGUST, 2013

-Here are the Key Provisions of the Marriage Laws (Amendment) Act, 2013:
+Here are the Key Provisions of the Marriage Laws (Amendment) Act, of 2013

 1. Irretrievable breakdown of marriage: The amendment introduced the concept of “irretrievable breakdown of marriage” as a new ground for divorce under the Hindu Marriage Act, 1955, and the Special Marriage Act, 1954.
-This means that if a couple can establish that their marriage has broken down irretrievably, they could apply for a divorce.
+This means that if a couple can establish that their marriage has broken down irretrievably, they could apply for a new divorce rules.

-2. Mutual Consent Divorce: The amendment made it mandatory for couples seeking a mutual consent divorce to wait for a period of 6 months from the date of filing the divorce petition before the court would pass the decree of divorce.
+2. Mutual Consent Divorce: The amendment made it mandatory for couples seeking a mutual consent divorce to wait for a period of 6 months from the date of filing the divorce petition before the court would pass the decree of new divorce rules.
 This waiting period was introduced to allow couples to reconsider their decision and reconcile if possible.

 3. Equal rights to women: The amendment sought to grant equal rights to women in matters of guardianship and custody of children.
 It aimed to address gender inequalities and ensure that mothers had equal rights as fathers in guardianship and custody matters.